 Keep close tabs on undercurrents

 To be effective, politicians need to be in touch with the issues affecting their constituents.
 The same is true of the relationship between managers and employees.
-So when it comes office politics, ignorance is not bliss.
+So when it comes workplace politics, ignorance is not bliss.

 Step in when necessary

-People who spend 40-plus hours a week together are bound to disagree at times.
+Colleagues are bound to disagree at times.
 Power struggles, territorial tiffs and petty problems will occur.
 While you can’t afford to insert yourself into every minor squabble, don’t sit by if conflict is hurting productivity and getting in the way of business priorities.

 Manipulation, mudslinging, sabotage and spotlight stealing are all highly corrosive (and potentially contagious) behaviors.
-Don’t let one bad apple spoil the bunch.
+Don’t let one self-serving bad apple spoil the bunch.
 Your willingness to address discord early on — and head-on — will go a long way toward maintaining a healthy environment.

 Don’t play favorites